How to craft effective marketing strategies that attract your ideal customers and encourage them to do business with you

 Many businesses are only marginally profitable because they fail to get clarity on who their ideal customers are.

 The reality is that while we think we’re hunting moose, we end up chasing rabbits.
 We get customers who want modifications.
-We get requests for information that doesn’t end up in sales.
+We get requests for information that don’t end up in sales.
 We spend time explaining what we have to offer because our ‘ideal customers’ don’t understand our value proposition.

 Everyone in the business becomes frustrated.
-This leads to low morale, high turnover and a pressure-cooker situation.
+This leads to low morale, high turnover and a pressure cooker situation.